 - Each match will be played to the best of five (5) games.

-- Each game will be played to nine (9) points each.
+- Each game will be played up to eleven (11) points each.
 See Para.
 6a2 above.

 - Up to and including seven (7) teams.